YouMightNotNeedKubernetes/alertmanager/README.md

 We provided a base configuration file for Prometheus & Alertmanager.
 You can find it in the `config` folder.
 Please make a copy as `configs/alertmanager.yml`, and add any additional configuration you need.

+## High Availability

+This stack is designed to be highly available.

+By default, it will deploy 2 replicas of Alertmanager.
+Having more than 2 replicas is way too much for a small cluster.
+If you want to change the number of replicas, you can do so by changing the `replicas` value in the `docker-compose.yml` file.

 ## Deployment

 To deploy the stack, run the following command: